walker84837/quickcount/README.md

     ```console
     mv target/release/quickcount path/to/your/destination
     ```
+    You can move this to `/usr/local/bin` or any other path which is in your `$PATH`.
 4. If prefer to keep the binary in the same directory, you can run the code with Cargo (you can do this without doing step 2 as it builds automatically):
     ```console
     cargo run --release
     ```

-> [!WARNING]
-> This is a work in progress and is not yet ready for daily use.
-> If you encounter any issues, please open an issue.

 ## Contributing

 Contributions are always welcome!
 If you encounter problems or have questions, feel free to open an issue.

 ## Roadmap